Wall Push-up

 Exercise / Chest, Triceps

-The Wall Push-Up is a beginner-friendly variation of the classic push-up, performed against a wall.
-It targets the pectoralis major (chest muscles), triceps, and anterior deltoids, while engaging the core for stability.
+The Wall Push-Up is a beginner-friendly variation of the classic push-up performed against a wall.
+This exercise targets the pectoralis major (chest muscles), triceps, and anterior deltoids

-This exercise is an excellent choice for beginners, those recovering from injuries, or anyone seeking a low-impact option.
+It’s an excellent choice for those new to strength training, individuals recovering from injuries, or anyone seeking a low-impact exercise option.
 Wall push-ups can also serve as a warm-up for more advanced push-up variations.

 How to Perform a Wall Push-Up